-Cauliflower is a member of the Brassica family that also includes kale, cabbage, kohlrabi, Brussels sprouts and broccoli.
-It’s compact flower heads are packed with vitamins and minerals, and offer super-sized portions of fiber, anti-oxidants and other phytochemicals.
+Cauliflower (Brassica oleracea var. botrytis) is a member of the Brassica family that also includes kale, cabbage, kohlrabi, Brussels sprouts and broccoli.
+Its compact flower heads are packed with vitamins and minerals, and offer super-sized portions of fiber, antioxidants and other phytochemicals.

 A cool season biennial which is grown as an annual, cauliflower requires full sun and regular water.
 The soil should be rich in organic matter and nutrients.
-To prevent insect and disease problems avoid planting in spots where other brassicas have been grown the previous three years.
-Learn about crop rotation here.
+To prevent insect and disease problems, avoid planting in spots where other brassicas have been raised the previous three years.
+Read our article on crop rotation here.

 The edible portion of the plant is the flower which is harvested before it actually blooms.
 Pick cauliflower when the heads are full but before the sections begin to loosen.
 The timing depends on the variety, so begin checking plants daily when the heads reach 3 to 4 inches across.
 Plants will reach maturity 50-95 days after transplanting.

-Cool season annuals will bolt (go to seed) quickly in warm weather.
-Check plants often when temperatures begin to rise.
+Note: Plants will bolt (go to seed) quickly in warm weather.
+Check often when temperatures begin to rise.

-Biennial.
-Cauliflower will cross-pollinate with all other Brassica oleracea, isolate by one mile the second year when going to seed.
+This biennial will cross-pollinate with all other Brassica oleracea, so isolate varieties by one mile the second year when going to seed.
 Do not harvest heads on plants you intend to save for seed.
 Carefully dig the plants and pot them in sand.
 Store plants between 32-40˚F. Plant back out in early spring and allow to bolt.
 Harvest seed pods when dry and clean by hand.